 I have mentioned the 1,000+ federal laws many times over the 10 years I have been blogging here at Psychology Today.
 I just realized that I never offered PT readers a list of some of the most important examples.
 I did do that for one of my monthly columns for Unmarried Equality, back in 2015 when the Supreme Court legalized same-sex marriage with its Obergefell v.
 Hodges decision.
 The list of laws was relevant in that context because gaining access to those advantages was one of the important goals of those who worked so hard to make marriage equality a reality.

-With thanks to Unmarried Equality for their permission to adapt what I wrote for them, here is a sampling of some of the federal laws that benefit and protect only people who are officially married:
+With thanks to Unmarried Equality for their permission to adapt what I wrote for them, here is a sampling.

 Access to a partner's Social Security benefits

 The right to inherit property even if your spouse dies without a will

 Tax breaks on estate taxes

 Tax breaks on inheritance taxes

 Exemptions from penalties on IRAs that unmarried people pay

 Spouses can give each other huge monetary gifts ($14,000 a year, as of 2017) without paying taxes, and together, they can give twice that amount to a recipient and the recipient won't have to pay taxes

 Income tax breaks (for married couples filing jointly compared to solo single people)